Trump: U.S. military 'locked and loaded' for North Korea

 "Military solutions are now fully in place, locked and loaded, should North Korea act unwisely," Trump tweeted Friday morning.
 "Hopefully Kim Jong Un will find another path!"

+Hours earlier, North Korea’s state-run KCNA news agency slammed the White House as “warmongers” who "are unaware of the fact that even a single shell dropped on the Korean Peninsula might lead to the outbreak of a new world war, a thermonuclear war."

+"We consider the U.S. no more than a lump which we can beat to a jelly any time," Pyongyang said in its statement.

-Trump's latest tweet came not long after a Chinese state-run newspaper said China should remain neutral if North Korea launches an attack that threatens the United States, sounding a warning for Pyongyang over its plans to fire missiles near the U.S. Pacific territory of Guam.
+Trump's latest tweets also came not long after a Chinese state-run newspaper said China should remain neutral if North Korea launches an attack that threatens the United States, sounding a warning for Pyongyang over its plans to fire missiles near the U.S. Pacific territory of Guam.

 The comments from the influential Global Times came after Trump stepped up his rhetoric on Thursday against North Korea, saying his earlier threat to unleash "fire and fury" on Pyongyang if it launched an attack may not have been tough enough.